cysouw/diathesis/text/c10_participle.md

 - Er kam mir nachgelaufen.
 :::

-A widely-discussed special variant is the construction with participles with a preverb *an‑* [see @eisenberg2006: 266; @rothstein2007a: 162; @felfe2012: 194, 241].
+A widely discussed special variant is the construction with participles with a preverb *an‑* [see @eisenberg2006: 266; @rothstein2007a: 162; @felfe2012: 194, 241].
 Many of these *an‑* verbs are only possible in this construction, i.e. they do not occur in finite clauses [@rothstein2007a: 162], see also [@sec:participles-preverbs].
 Besides with movement verbs, like *reiten* 'to ride on horseback' [@next a], the *an‑* construction also occurs with sound-production verbs, like *keuchen* 'to pant' [@next b].
 These two possibilities are related to the manner-of-movement construction, see [@sec:prepositions-manner-of-movement], and the manner-of-speaking construction, see [@sec:case-accusative-addition].

 ::: ex
 - Er kommt angeritten. \